Aspiration is that coughing and choking feeling you get when food or liquid goes down “the wrong pipe.”

 How To Fix A Hydrolocked Engine

-Whether a fix is possible depends on the amount of water that has entered, as well as how long it’s been there.
+Whether a resolution is feasible depends on the amount of water that has entered, as well as how long it’s been there.

 If you were moving at a sluggish rate of speed when the RPMs were low, you might be able to clear the system of water by yourself.